|

 A double boiler is used to safely melt the ingredients so they can be easily blended together.

-Microwaves destroy vital nutrients in the oils and butters (and also in food for the matter).
+Microwaves destroy vital nutrients in the oils and butters (and also in food, for that matter).
 We definitely want the nutrients to stay intact.

 A double boiler costs less than $20 and is 100% worth the investment.
 This is the one I use.